Mold Remediation:: ABC Mold Removal, Mold Remediation Companies Nationwide, Toll Free 1-888-995-MOLD (6653)

 • The more you inhale the mold the more affect it has long term

-• Mold Symptoms lessen as you receive fresh clean air
+• Mold Symptoms can tend to lessen as you receive fresh clean air, also referred to as "Sick Building Syndrome"

 Do I Have To Tear Off My Roof?

-In 99% of the cases we've seen, NO. Unless the mold has eaten its way through so much of the wood that it's no longer structurally sound.
+In most cases the answer is no. Unless mold, rot or water damage has eaten its way through so much of the wood that it's no longer structurally sound.
 If your shingles have outlived their lifespan, we highly recommend replacing them as soon as possible.

 Can I Use Bleach To Treat My Attic Mold?

-Many considerations must be examined before attempting to self-clean mold amplification.
+Many considerations must be examined before attempting to self-clean a mold contaminated area.
 Improper removal of large mold infestations can disturb the mold and cause the release of large amounts of excess spores and toxic chemicals into the air.
 The amount of visible mold, the health of all the occupants and future occupants, and the source of the mold amplification must be examined.
 These are only a few factors to be considered.
 If you have concerns about mold in your home it is best to seek a professional.
-On a further note, we don't recommend anyone attempt to clean up a large mold problem without the use of the proper tools, chemicals and personal protection equipment for your own safety.
+On a further note, we don't recommend anyone attempt to clean up a large mold problem without the use of the proper knowledge, tools, and personal protection equipment for your own safety, especially when dealing with more than 100sq' of contamined area.

 Does Our Work Include A Warranty?

-Yes, All Work Comes with a 3 year transferrable warranty should you sell your home so long as our recommendations for correcting the cause of the attic mold is taken within 30 days and you have a receipt for the work.
+Yes, All Work Comes with a 1 year transferrable warranty should you sell your home so long as our recommendations for correcting the cause of the attic mold is taken within 30 days with your paid in full invoice.

 How is your price so low versus your competitors?